jdoleary/Eden/CurrentTasks.md

 ## Tasks
 - Style index pages
-- bug: Manifest.json is a link in the table of contents after Injury Prevention and it is a non existant page

 ## Enhancements
 - Rework commented out Manifest code that allows it to only process files that have changed